-The table below outlines an overview of the outsourced CIFAs and the jurisdiction of where the service provider is located:
+The table below outlines an overview of outsourced CIFAs and the jurisdiction of where the service provider is located:

 Function Description of Service Provided Jurisdiction Internal Investment Management Delivery of investment management services within the investment limits as set by the Board and the production and delivery of investment performance reporting to the Board and other relevant oversight Committees.
-Internal Audit Delivery of audits on the approved Internal Audit Plan, including reporting to relevant management, in compliance with the Internal Audit Charter and the International Professional Practices Framework of the Institute of Internal Auditors.
-External Finance Finance Outsourcing include provision of accounting and reconciliation services Multi-jurisdictional Actuarial Actuarial outsourcing includes actuarial close and control services Multi-jurisdictional Investments Investment services outsourcing includes investment management of assets, accounting and risk solutions.
-Multi-jurisdictional Business and Technology IT services outsourcing includes provision of data storage and IT application development and maintenance Multi-jurisdictional Claims Claims outsourcing include claims business process, compliance and modelling support, claims handling and advice.
+US Internal Audit Delivery of audits on the approved Internal Audit Plan, including reporting to relevant management, in compliance with the Internal Audit Charter and the International Professional Practices Framework of the Institute of Internal Auditors.
+US External Finance Finance outsourcing includes provision of accounting and reconciliation services Multi-jurisdictional Actuarial Actuarial outsourcing includes actuarial close and control services Multi-jurisdictional Investments Investment services outsourcing includes investment management of assets, accounting and risk solutions.
+Multi-jurisdictional Business and Technology IT services outsourcing includes provision of data storage and IT application development and maintenance Multi-jurisdictional Underwriting Underwriting outsourcing includes authority to write business and issue policies Multi-jurisdictional Claims Claims outsourcing include claims business process, compliance and modelling support, claims handling and advice.
 Multi-jurisdictional